aristanetworks/aclabs/docs/tech-library-labs.md

 [Arista's Tech Library](https://arista.com/en/tech-library) contains guides developed to assist customers and partners with designing, deploying, and operating their Arista networks.

-Arista Community Labs allows readers to quickly instantiate a fully configured lab environment that matches a Deployment Guide topology.
+Arista Community Labs enables readers to quickly instantiate a fully configured lab environment that matches a Deployment Guide topology.

 ??? question "How can I access the Tech Library?🤔"
      The [Tech Library](https://arista.com/en/tech-library) is accessible to all Arista customers and partners.
 For individuals who are not currently customers, temporary access can be provided by contacting your local Arista account team.